Thereallo1026/HoYoLAB-Checkin/README.md

 ### Configuration

 - **Configuring tokens**: Ensure your tokens are correctly formatted in the environment variables.
-- **Setting Up Webhook**: Add your Discord webhook URL to the appropriate configuration file.
+- **Setting Up Webhook**: Add your Discord webhook URL to the appropriate environment variable.

 ### Frequently Asked Questions